 Chevrah Kadisha and Jewish Cemetery Conference

 The Chevrah Kadisha and Jewish Cemetery Conference started as an annual event in 2003, and is two-and-a-half days of intense learning focused on the end-of life continuum.
 Since the onset of the pandemic in 2020, the conference has been an online-only event, usually four days of workshops and plenary sessions.
 Topics range from visiting the sick (bikkur cholim), to ritual preparation of the dead for burial (taharah) and comforting the soul between death and burial (shmirah), through funeral and burial to all aspects of grief and mourning, this conference allows every participant to immerse in the knowledge, resources, texts, and discussions vital to working in their own community.

 Usually this is an in-person event taking place in a different community every year, all over North America.
 Venues include hotels, JCCs, synagogues, and college campuses.
-However, this year is different!
-The 2020 conference will be held online.
-Find out about this year’s amazing event by clicking here.
+However, times are changing!
+The 2020 conference was held entirely online.
+Future conferences will probably be some sort of hybrid between in-person and online format.